yana-pavlova/yana-pavlova/README.md

 ## Hi there 👋, I'm Yana

-💻 I'm interested in creating good UI that people would like to use
+💻 I'm interested in creating UI that people would love to use

 🤔 I'm searching for a new job opportunity.
 Here's my CV at Headhunter: <a href='https://yoshkar-ola.hh.ru/resume/bcf49f7fff0dd34c190039ed1f316433507078'>https://shorturl.at/EVx2y</a>